NoOverflow/BundleDotNet/bundle/src/QrLibrary.md

 From now on, you're on your own !
 Using Google, the documentation for the library you chose and the resources I provided, you should be able to implement the functions from IQrGenerator.cs in QrGenerator.cs .

-To help you a bit, I created a test project that uses your library so you can test the functions you code (QrLibTester), just add it to your solution by right clicking your solution > Add existing project and select the .csproj file
+To help you a bit, I created a test project that uses your library so you can test the functions you code (QrLibTester), just add it to your solution by right clicking your solution > Add existing project and select the .csproj file, you will have to add a dependency to your library though, if you don't know how to do that, check out [This link](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-create-and-remove-project-dependencies?view=vs-2022)

 If you can't do all functions and tried your hardest, it's okay, but try to at least get FromText working.